 While the CDM process is open to all students, it is not designed for whole groups of students.
 Likewise, it is not intended to replace the general accelerated pathways local school districts often provide for advanced students.

 (NCDPI September 17, 2017)

 To learn more about this process, please review the following resources.
-Applications for Spring 2020 testing are due TBD.

 High School Counselors and College Advisers in all four of the traditional Rockingham County High Schools and the Early College are interested in working with all students who desire to attend a community college or a four-year university.
 However, they are particularly interested in assisting first generation college students in making that dream a reality.
 Unfortunately, financial aid is a primary concern of the majority of graduating high school seniors preparing for college today.
 High school seniors, especially first-generation college prospects, typically need a substantial amount of funding to pay for their first year of college and beyond.

 Fortunately, there is hope through the form of opportunities and resources for high school seniors.
 There are many grants that can be made available to students.
 Much like a scholarship, grants are a form of college financial aid that do not have to be repaid.
 The one that is the most commonly used is the Pell Grant.
 This is a federal grant and is awarded to students based on their financial need.
 In order to qualify for any sort of grant, a student must complete the FAFSA (Free Application for Federal Student Aid).